Reviews of Altered Carbon (2002) and related work

 Read in 2020.

 This is cyberpunk in the weak sense of using a future capitalist society to comment on a contemporary one.
-Like William Gibson, Morgan uses the tropes of gangster movies, heist movies, hardboiled fiction and film noir.
+Like William Gibson, Morgan uses the tropes of gangster movies, heists, hardboiled fiction and film noir.
 Unlike Gibson’s Sprawl trilogy but like the more similar Blade Runner (1982), Morgan has a high concept instead of low-concept broad extrapolation, in this case a kind of limited hypertechnological immortality, similar in its implementation to a detail of Eon (1985).

 In Eon, Greg Bear tried to have his cake and eat it too by positing both that a severely damaged brain can be carefully reconstructed with interpolations for lost material—as in the case of Mirsky, who, after being thus resurrected, receives frequent warnings that he is using prosthetic parts of his personality—and that a “mystery” akin to the soul is needed to successfully rebuild the personality of someone long dead—as in the case of Korzenowski.
 Morgan, like Bear, evidently considered where to draw the line between the nervous system of the body and whatever is stored on Morgan’s chip, but it isn’t explained, and he doesn’t do better than Bear.
 He does do a pretty good job of the materialist metaphor of real bodies as the disposable bodies of his fiction, largely avoiding the philosophical trap of mind-body dualism lurking in Eon.
 It’s not simply an imitation of Dixie Flatline in Neuromancer (1984) or earlier SF on digital immortality.
 However, the cultural extrapolation doesn’t work.
 The metaphor takes the upper hand, sometimes bordering on allegory.